TianaQ/udacity-bertelsmann-ds-challenge/README.md

-Here are some code and the projects I made during my journey through Udacity & Bertelsmann Data Science Scholarship (work in progress).
+Here are some code and the projects I made during my journey through Udacity & Bertelsmann Data Science Scholarship.

 ## Challenge Phase